hteumeuleu/hocus-focus/README.md

 ## Random Notes

 * I wanted to make the game as light as possible.
 Each page is only 3 requests (1 HTML, 1 CSS, 1 JS) and weighs around 10 Kb (or 4 Kb gzipped).
 And because browsers will likely cache the JS and CSS, any internal page should only have to download the HTML (around 3 Kb, or 1 Kb gzipped).
-* The game can be played without JavaScript.
+* The game can be played almost entirely without JavaScript (except for level 7).

 ## Licence